Using the affected area

 Eating and talking

 You may have difficulty eating, talking or keeping your mouth clean if part of your face or neck is swollen.
-Ask your lymphoedema therapist to refer you to a dietitian, speech and language therapist or oral hygienist, all of whom may be able to help.
+Ask your lymphoedema therapist to refer you to a dietician, speech and language therapist or oral hygienist, all of whom may be able to help.
 A physiotherapist may be able to provide advice about exercises if you have stiffness of your face or neck muscles.

 If you find your appearance distressing, you may find it helps to discuss this with your lymphoedema therapist, who may be able to refer you for counselling.